Empowering Parents dyslexia@bay™ Programme

 The programme is suitable for students aged 7 and above.
-The designed to help overcome all aspects of dyslexia for each student can be accessed in one of two ways:
+It is designed to help overcome all aspects of dyslexia for each student.

 Your consultant will arrange one-on-one appointment for the student and parent where the student’s individual needs will be addressed in a systematic manner.
 An individual programme is designed and the parent is instructed on how to carry out the programme with their student.
 For a full list of trained consultants please CLICK HERE.